samking4521/samking4521/README.md

 - Welcome to my GitHub profile!
 I'm a React Native developer with a focus on building high-quality mobile applications.
 I love learning and turning ideas into reality.
 - Proficient in Html, Css, Javascript, React, React Native, Expo, AWS
 - 📫 Connect with me at samking4521@gmail.com
+- I'm an aspiring developer seeking internship or junior-level roles in React Native